 Laptop or Desktop?
 Most students have laptops, but the choice is up to you.
 Our wireless network provides campus-wide Internet access.

-Other Internet-Capable Devices: We support network access for most smartphones, mobile devices and game consoles, and campus email access for Windows Mobile, iOS (iPhone, iPod touch, iPad) and Android devices.
+Other Internet-Capable Devices: We support network access for most smartphones, mobile devices and game consoles, and campus email access for Windows Mobile, iOS (iPhone, iPad) and Android devices.
 Be sure yours is fully updated.

 What to Bring